srush/awesome-ml-tracking/README.md

-# ml tracking
+# ML Tracking

-Solutions for tracking your ML experiment in real time
+There are tons of open-source solutions now for tracking ML solutions in real time.
+Here are some!

 ## Open-Source